WICG/html-in-canvas/README.md

 The `drawable` attribute on `<canvas>` descendant elements is required for drawing, and implies `isolation: isolate` as well as being a containing block for all descendants. `drawable` elements can be nested, and a _drawable subtree_ includes a drawable element and its descendants, excluding descendants that are marked as drawable.

 ### 3. The `paint` event
 The `paint` event enables synchronizing the DOM with canvas.
-A snapshot of the rendering of all `drawable` elements (this includes their drawable subtrees) of the canvas is recorded on every rendering update.
-The canvas `paint` event fires if a `drawable` element would be drawn differently.
+A snapshot of the rendering commands of all `drawable` elements, including their drawable subtrees, of the canvas is recorded on every rendering update.
+The canvas `paint` event fires if an element's snapshot would be drawn differently.
 This event fires just after intersection observer steps have run during [update-the-rendering](https://html.spec.whatwg.org/#update-the-rendering).
 The event contains a list of the canvas `drawable` descendants which have changed.
 Canvas drawing commands made in the `paint` event will appear in the current frame, but DOM changes made in the `paint` event will not show up until the subsequent frame.
 If there are multiple `<canvas>` elements, the `paint` event fires in _reverse_ tree order which ensures that descendants fire `paint` before ancestors.

-To support application patterns which update every frame, a new `requestPaint()` function is added which will cause the `paint` event to fire once, even if no canvas descendants have changed (analogous to `requestAnimationFrame()`).
+To support application patterns which update every frame, a new `requestPaint()` function is added which will cause the `paint` event to fire once during the next rendering opportunity, even if no canvas descendants have changed (analogous to `requestAnimationFrame()`).

 ### 4. `drawElementImage` (and WebGL: `texElementSubImage2D`, WebGPU: `drawElementImageToTexture`)
 The `drawElementImage()` method draws the last snapshot of a `drawable` element, and its drawable subtree, into the 2D canvas, and similar APIs are provided for WebGL and WebGPU to draw into a texture.
 The rendering starts at the element's border box, before CSS transformations.
-Optional parameters can be used to adjust the src and destination rects.
+Similar to the 2D [drawImage](https://html.spec.whatwg.org/multipage/canvas.html#dom-context-2d-drawimage-dev), and similar WebGL/WebGPU APIs, optional source and destination rect parameters can be provided.
+The source rect parameters can be used to apply outsets to the drawn element, either for clipping or to include ink overflow extending beyond the element's border box.
+The destination rect parameters can be used to position and scale the drawn element.
 An exception is thrown if `drawElementImage()` is called with an element without the `drawable` attribute, before an initial snapshot has been recorded, or for elements with other canvas ancestors.

-The snapshot of a `drawable` element can be captured as an `ElementImage` using `captureElementImage`.
+A reference to the most recent snapshot of a `drawable` element can be acquired as an `ElementImage` using `captureElementImage`.
 These objects can be transferred to a worker and drawn to an `OffscreenCanvas`.

 ### 5. Synchronizing the DOM and drawing
 The `updateElementGeometry` method enables synchronizing the element's canvas drawing with the DOM:
 * Hit test order can be set or updated with `updateHitTestOrder`.
 The canvas maintains a list of drawable descendants to hit test, and hit testing proceeds straight from the canvas element to each descendant, skipping intervening clips and transforms.
-* DOM position can be set or updated with `canvasElementTransform`.
-Each drawable element maintains a DOMMatrix which transforms its border-box, before CSS transformations, to the drawn location in the canvas.
+* The DOM position of a `drawable` element can be modified with a canvas element transform, which is a DOMMatrix that transforms the element's border-box, before CSS transformations, to the drawn location in the canvas.
 The canvas element transform is not used for rendering, so changes to it do not cause the `paint` event to fire in the next frame.
 Once the canvas element transform has been set, the element's accessibility information is updated to include geometry information.

 `updateElementGeometry` is automatically run when drawing an element into a 2D context using `drawElementImage`.
-This behavior can be customized using `DrawElementOptions` by passing `updateElementGeometry = false` to `drawElementImage`.
+This behavior can be customized with `DrawElementImageOptions` by passing `{ preserveElementGeometry: true }` to `drawElementImage` to disable automatic geometry updates.
 3D contexts must call `updateElementGeometry` because, unlike 2D contexts, the transform from the element's drawn location in a texture to the canvas's CSS coordinates is not available in the canvas API.

-On a worker thread, after each drawing API call (`drawElementImage`, etc), the drawn ElementImage is added to an internal pending notification queue and a microtask is queued to notify the main thread.
-When the microtask runs, if the pending notification queue is not empty, a task is posted to the main thread with all of the drawn ElementImages.
-When this task runs on the main thread, the associated elements synchronously perform their geometry updates, and a `workergeometryupdate` event is fired synchronously with a list of Elements that were updated (if an updated Element no longer exists when the event fires, it is omitted from the list).
-This batching approach, as opposed to issuing a stand-alone update for each drawing API call, is similar to existing "observer" APIs, and ensures that updates are applied atomically, so no tasks can run between updates.
+On worker threads there is no synchronous access to DOM APIs.
+When updating element geometry for an `OffscreenCanvas` (note that only `ElementImage` references may be passed from a worker), the updates are added to an internal pending notification queue, and a microtask is queued to batch them.
+On a worker thread, this microtask asynchronously posts a task to the main thread.
+Main-thread `OffscreenCanvas` geometry updates are similarly batched via a microtask.
+When the main-thread updates complete, the elements synchronously apply their geometry changes, and an `elementgeometryupdate` event is fired on the associated `HTMLCanvasElement` with a list of the elements that were updated.
+If an element no longer exists when the event fires, it is omitted from the list.
+This batching approach, as opposed to issuing a stand-alone update for each drawing API call, is similar to existing "observer" APIs and ensures that updates are applied atomically without other tasks interleaving.

 ### Basic Example